dreadnip/sck/README.md

 SCK has a lot of options that allow you to customise Checkout to suit your needs.

 All options are set in the included `sck.config.php` file.

+## What I've changed from the original repo

+* Bundled all of the plugin logic in a single class
+* Changed the plugin structure so it can be used as a Git submodule
+* Removed a few features (like redirect after buy) to simplify the plugin
+* Added the Stripe-php library with Composer
+* Moved the config file inside the plugin
+* Various small code tweaks

+## Credit

+All credit for the original code, idea and implementation goes to [Jordan Merrick](https://github.com/jordanmerrick)